knrdhz/personalspace/src/pages/posts/2020/01/28/configuring-firewall-with-nginx/configuring-firewall-with-nginx.md

 ---
 title: Configuring firewall with NGINX
 date: 2020-01-28
 tags:
     - Tutorial
     - Backend
 layout: layout
 ---

-When I was trying to establish a reverse proxy in front of the NodeJS server that runs this very website I followed the common recommendation and decided to use NGINX.
+When I was trying to establish a reverse proxy in front of the NodeJS server that runs this very website I accepted the common recommendation and decided to use NGINX.
 I followed the tutorials and documentation, and soon enough I was all happy to test my config and see it rocking on my Raspberry PI.

 However, I have encountered a problem that I couldn't resolve for quite an embarrassing amount of time.
 I thought I would share the knowledge here to help other follow the similar use case as smoothly as possible.

 Basically, my end goal was to establish the following workflow:

 1. NodeJS running a server on some arbitrary port (1337, let's say)
 2. NGINX running a reverse proxy with SSL certificates on port 443
 3. NGINX handling port 80 which sole purpose is to redirect the traffic to port 443